SciCatProject/documentation/Development/v4.x/backend/testing/jobs.md

-# 1100-1180: Jobs
+# 1100-1190: Jobs

 Jobs test that the functionalities for creating, updating, deleting and retrieving jobs are working correctly.

-Tests are built around assuming the following owner, access and public information:
+Tests are built assuming the following owner, access and public information:

 | Groups | Dataset 1 | Dataset 2 | Dataset 3 |
 | --- | --- | --- | --- |